Orange, Vaucluse: Name

 The name itself derived from an earlier Proto-Celtic *far-aws(y)o-, which literally means 'in front of the ear' (cf. Old Irish ara, arae; Ancient Greek pareiaí, parauai < *par-ausiā).
 This became the Gaulish ar-aus(i)o- ('temple, cheek').
 It is cognate with the name of other ancient settlements, including Arausa, Arausia, Arausona (Dalmatia) and the nearby Oraison (Alpes-de-Haute-Provence).

 The settlement is attested in Latin as Arausio in the first century CE, as Arausion in the second century, as civitas Arausione in the fourth century, as civitas Arausicae in 517 (via a Germanized form *Arausinga), as Aurengia civitatis in 1136, and, finally, as Orenga in 1205.

+The name was originally unrelated to that of the orange fruit, but was later conflated with it during the Middle Ages.

 History

+A Celtic settlement called Aurasio existed in the same place, named after a local sacred spring.
+A major battle was fought there in 105 BC between two Roman armies and the Cimbri and Teutones tribes.

-Roman Orange was founded in 35 BC by veterans of the second legion as Arausio (after the local Celtic water god), or Colonia Julia Firma Secundanorum Arausio in full, "the Julian colony of Arausio established by the soldiers of the second legion."
-The name was originally unrelated to that of the orange fruit, but was later conflated with it.
+In 35 BC, after Julius Caesar conquered Gaul, veterans of the second legion established a Roman city on the site, also named Arausio, or Colonia Julia Firma Secundanorum Arausio in full, "the Julian colony of Arausio established by the soldiers of the second legion."

-A previous Celtic settlement with that name existed in the same place; a major battle, which is generally known as the Battle of Arausio, had been fought in 105 BC between two Roman armies and the Cimbri and Teutones tribes.

-Arausio covered an area of some 170 acres and was well-endowed with civic monuments; in addition to the theatre and arch, it had a monumental temple complex and a forum.
+Roman Arausio covered an area of some 170 acres and was well-endowed with civic monuments; in addition to the theatre and arch, it had a monumental temple complex and a forum.